Python

 Unsafely creates a Python token with an unbounded lifetime.

-Many of PyO3 APIs use Python<'_> as proof that the GIL is held, but this function can be used to call them unsafely.
+Many of PyO3 APIs use Python<'_> as proof that the calling thread is attached to the interpreter, but this function can be used to call them unsafely.

 §Safety

-• This token and any borrowed Python references derived from it can only be safely used whilst the currently executing thread is actually holding the GIL.
+• This token and any borrowed Python references derived from it can only be safely used whilst the currently executing thread is actually attached to the interpreter.

 • This function creates a token with an unbounded lifetime.
-Safe code can assume that holding a Python<'py> token means the GIL is and stays acquired for the lifetime 'py.
+Safe code can assume that holding a Python<'py> token means the thread is attached and stays attached for the lifetime 'py.
 If you let it or borrowed Python references escape to safe code you are responsible for bounding the lifetime 'unbound appropriately.
 For more on unbounded lifetimes, see the nomicon.

 Trait Implementations§